 Spring is here and that means it’s rhubarb season.
-This Honey Ricotta Rhubarb Shortbread started out with a puff pastry base and after a few tweaks morphed into this recipe using shortbread.
+These Rhubarb Shortbread Bars started out with a puff pastry base and after a few tweaks morphed into this recipe using shortbread.
 I love the tart and tangy flavor from rhubarb and poached it in a vanilla scented syrup.
 Interested?

 While rhubarb is technically a vegetable, it is most often used in desserts.
 Not to be eaten raw, but cooked, sweetened and is great when mixed with apples or berries.

-I am a huge rhubarb fan and use it in my often.
+I am a huge rhubarb fan and use it often.
 A house favorite is Rhubarb Crisp, and Rhubarb Apple Hand Pies.
-For something a little different this Balsamic Black Pepper Strawberry Rhubarb Crumble is a fantastic taste sensation, as is my Rhubarb Berry Compote with Serrano Chili.
+For something a little different this Balsamic Black Pepper Strawberry Rhubarb Crumble is a fantastic taste sensation.
 Great uses, but I wanted a new dessert.

 I originally started this recipe off using puff pastry, but it wasn’t working, I needed something not as delicate.

 Shortbread would do the trick and I decided to add ground almonds to the mix.
 This shortbread alone would be perfect.
 I trimmed the edges of the baked shortbread after it cooled and starting to think of other recipe uses.
 Sweet, delicate, crunchy shortbread with flecks of ground almonds.
 Schmeared with Nutella or something…. oh my.

 To lighten up the tangy rhubarb I poached the rhubarb in a vanilla scented syrup for 5 minutes.
 The flavor combination is just out of this world.
 I swear, it may seem odd, but wow it’s a good one.
 I made another batch on it’s own and chopped the rhubarb up so it would be a great compote.